JBZoo-CCK/JBZoo/README.md

 ## PHP Unit tests
 Unfortunately now we are checking only copyrights, and some code styles.
 [See details](https://travis-ci.org/JBZoo-CCK/JBZoo).
+[Temporarily disabled]

 ```sh
 make dev